open-amt-cloud-toolkit/mps/docs/Tutorials/uitoolkitDocs/localization.md

 ## Get the localised strings for the web consoles with localization enabled.

-if users web console is already enabled with localization please make sure to add the [translations](public/locales/en/translation.json) of UI-controls into your web consoles translations file.
+if users web console is already enabled with localization please make sure to add the translations located at `public/locales/en/translation.json` of UI-controls into your web consoles translations file.